 The Deshaan is host to a wide range of unique flora and fauna, most of which is not found elsewhere in Morrowind, due to the divergent climate and physiography.
 In terms of flora, much of the region is sparse, with only the hardiest of plants being able to adapt to the salt fields and chlorine pools.
 Ivory grasses grow in some of the drier areas of the Deshaan, while closer to chlorine pools, copses of tall, branched succulents grow in small clusters.
 Saltstrap can be found scattered sparsely along the plains and roads of the Deshaan, offering the little shade that can be found here.

 In terms of fauna, the most dominant species in the Deshaan are the Skyrenders, large wasp-like insectoids that make their home in Skyrender mounds found in the Upper Deshaan.
 They are often domesticated by the Dres for use as flying mounts, and as a means for transport.
-A Skyrender is also depicted on the sigil of the Deshaan Confederacy.
+A Skyrender is also depicted on the sigil of the Deshaan Covenant.
 In lower elevations, Zoars (anteater-like mammal) are one of the few creatures that thrive on the chloride pools.
 Their pelts are highly sought after by Dres Merchants.
 Coarse Zoarskins are the garment of choice for the semi-nomadic Chap-thil, providing their bodies with adequate protection from the raging saltstorms (finer variants are worn by the upper ranks of House Dres).
 Feral tiger-striped guar and rabid Skux also roam the countryside, though the Chap-thil have learned to tame them for their own purposes.

 Flora is explored more in depth below.

 Roads and Settlements